tanvi-dighe24/Python_Learning/README.md

-# Python Learning✅.
+# Python Programing✅.
-here I performed all possible operations, methods, functions, syntaxes with easy to learn and understandable by making use of comments.
+here I performed all possible Python Programing operations, methods, functions, syntaxes with easy to learn and understandable by making use of comments.
 I hope this finds helpful an motivating to others.

 platform used: IDLE for python (64 bits)